 Watch this site for details.

 An Evening with Kristin Hannah

-Join us on Friday, Aug.
-11, for a reception and presentation by Kristin Hannah, bestselling author of 20 novels, including the international blockbuster "The Nightingale."
+A sold-out crowd filled the Marysville Opera House for the Aug.
+11, 2017 reception and presentation by Kristin Hannah, bestselling author of 20 novels, including the international blockbuster "The Nightingale."

 Voices raise awareness at climate-action lectures

 The voice of experience and the voice of youth came together to speak about climate change at the 2017 Trudy Sundberg Lecture Series.
 And the voices were in agreement.

 "Yes, people are impacting the climate," said 16-year-old Xiuhtezcatl (shoe-TEZ-caht) Martinez, youth director of Earth Guardians, an organization of activists, artists and musicians from across the globe.
 "But this is not about saving the climate, this is about saving the people."

 Martinez, from Boulder, Colo., spoke to packed houses on March 24 at Coupeville High School Performing Arts Center and March 25 at Whidbey Island Center for the Arts.
 He was joined by KC Golden, senior policy adviser at Climate Solutions in Seattle and Board Chair at 350.org, a global climate advocacy group.